HACP/DataScienceReviewLibrary/wiki/InformationTheory.md

 ## Contribution of this project
 In the file [InformationTheoryMetricsLib](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/src/InformationTheoryMetricsLib.py), the function [get_entropy](https://github.com/HACP/DataScienceReviewLibrary/blob/ff6177f3950957da302e9e055a6e14ff7e60a3f3/code/src/InformationTheoryMetricsLib.py#L25) computes the entropy of a discrete distribution using the above equation.
 In the continuous case, we have issues with the binning.
 To overcome this challenges, we can define entropy as a function of the k-nearest distance.
 The function [get_mutual_information_mixed](https://github.com/HACP/DataScienceReviewLibrary/blob/ff6177f3950957da302e9e055a6e14ff7e60a3f3/code/src/InformationTheoryMetricsLib.py#L139) solves this issue.
 It is important to note that I(X;X) = H(X) holds only for discrete distributions.

+### Tesing
+We used a TDD approach to build the library and the tests cases are [here](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/test/InformationTheoryMetricsLib_test.py).
+Additionally, we explored the approach further in a [juypiter notebook](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/notebooks/Mutual%20Information%20Test.ipynb)

 ## References
 - [1] https://web.mit.edu/6.933/www/Fall2001/Shannon2.pdf